Caye Caulker Guide: Best Hotels, Restaurants and Things to Do

 – Click on the names for rooms and rates –

-The accommodation options on Caye Caulker are more low-key than on Ambergris Caye, which is precisely part of the appeal.
-Think charming guesthouses, colourful budget spots and a handful of small hotels with genuine personality.
-My favourite was Sea Dreams Hotel: a beautiful property built around a giant Banyan tree, close to the Split and the lively Lazy Lizard bar.
+Finding the perfect place to stay on Caye Caulker is all about matching your vibe to the island’s relaxed spirit.
+My favourite was Sea Dreams Hotel: a beautiful property built around a giant Banyan tree, close to the Split.
 The rooms are compact but well equipped, bikes and paddleboards are complimentary and the bar serves two-for-one cocktails from 5pm.
 The Coconut Martini is very good and very dangerous in equal measure.
-Owner Haywood also offers fly fishing lessons and actively gives back to the community, with a goal to establish the first high school on Caye Caulker.
-One more reason to book here.

 ROOMS AND RATES SEA DREAMS HOTEL